saas-js/saas-ui/README.md

 Saas UI is an advanced component library that helps you build essential SaaS functionality in hours instead of weeks.

-It's build on top of Chakra UI and fully written in Typescript.
+It's built on top of Chakra UI and fully written in Typescript.

 This repository contains all [open source components](/packages), aswell as the [documentation website](apps/website/pages/docs).